lynnfaraday/aresmush.com/fs3/fs3-3/social.md

 2. If the defender wants to resist, the attacker and defender discuss what leverage applies in that situation and make the necessary rolls to determine who wins the contest.
 This is described in detail described below.
 3. Based on the winner, the defender poses their response.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** If at any point during this process, the players cannot reach an agreement on what leverage or resolution is reasonable, a staff member may be called in to help arbitrate.
+{% include note.html content="If at any point during this process, the players cannot reach an agreement on what leverage or resolution is reasonable, a staff member may be called in to help arbitrate." %}

 Here’s an example of how this would work: